onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`x` | tensor of 32-bit signless integer or 64-bit signless integer or 32-bit float or 64-bit float values or memref of 32-bit signless integer or 64-bit signless integer or 32-bit float or 64-bit float values
+`x` | tensor of 32-bit integer or 64-bit integer or 32-bit float or 64-bit float values or memref of 32-bit integer or 64-bit integer or 32-bit float or 64-bit float values
-`axis` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
+`axis` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`y` | tensor of 32-bit signless integer or 64-bit signless integer or 32-bit float or 64-bit float values or memref of 32-bit signless integer or 64-bit signless integer or 32-bit float or 64-bit float values
+`y` | tensor of 32-bit integer or 64-bit integer or 32-bit float or 64-bit float values or memref of 32-bit integer or 64-bit integer or 32-bit float or 64-bit float values

 ### `onnx.DepthToSpace` (ONNXDepthToSpaceOp)